 - Reflection: To help direct your internship search, reflect on what you hope to gain from an internship, what type of setting and experience you hope for, and how much time you're able to commit to an internship.

 - Resume: A resume is a tool to tell a prospective employer or internship host about yourself and your interests.
 The resume you'll use to seek out an internship should emphasize experience relevant to the type of internship you're seeking—courses, class projects, volunteer activities—as well as giving information about your employment history.
-Here's a sample resume that's a good model for geography and urban planning internships.
-In addition, ASU's Career and Professional Development Services offers excellent resources for preparing a resume: See resume information online, or use Handshake to schedule a one-on-one resume review.
-(For some internships, you'll need -- or might want to include -- a cover letter.
-Here are guidelines and examples of cover letters.)
+Utilize ASU's Career and Professional Development Services Checklist for Effective Resumes and Cover Letters to help you get started!

-- Credit requirements: Internships relevant to geography and urban planning are eligible for undergraduate or graduate-level credit.
+- Credit requirements: Internships relevant to Geography, Urban Planning, and/or GIS are eligible for undergraduate or graduate-level credit.
 Learn how you can earn credit for an internship.

 Where can I search for an internship?

-- Check our Internships page for a selection of internships relevant to Geography, Urban Planning, and/or GIS.
+- Check the SGSUP Internships page for a selection of internships relevant to Geography, Urban Planning, and/or GIS.
 Postings are updated weekly!

-- Register for ASU's Handshake resource.
-By completing this online registration, you can browse and set email alerts for internship or job postings, post your resume for employers to see, receive emails about upcoming career events, and apply for jobs and internships as they are posted.
+- Register for ASU's Handshake.
+After you set up your ASU Handshake profile, you can browse and set email alerts for internship or job postings, post your resume for employers to see, receive emails about upcoming career events, and apply for jobs and internships as they are posted.

 - Many students arrange internships independently, by contacting organizations where they have an interest in interning.
 Before you contact a potential internship site, you should definitely have a resume that clearly summarizes your experience.
-Also, read the Internship Overview (PDF) so you know what’s required in order to earn credit for an internship, and can explain this to a potential mentor.
-It's a good idea to prepare an email note to introduce yourself.
-Here's a sample of an exploratory note.
-For more guidance on this approach, make an appointment with Barbara Trapido-Lurie, geography and planning internship coordinator (see below).
+Also, read the Internship Credit Application page so you know what’s required in order to earn credit for an internship, and can explain this to a potential supervisor.

 Where can I get advice?